 - a.
 It will be the responsibility of the abbey personnel liaison to inform the prior, the sub-prior and the abbey formation director, for their information and/or approval, concerning the status of monks under their jurisdiction.
 It will also be the responsibility of the abbey personnel liaison to inform and consult with the abbey educational facilitator. - b.
 It will be the responsibility of the abbey educational facilitator to assist a monk who is preparing for faculty appointment to follow the "Procedures for Monks Who Are Preparing for Faculty Appointment" (Section 3.1.2.4).
-It will also be the responsibility of the abbey educational facilitator to communicate with the provost and appropriate monastic officials regarding the progress of the monk in his preparation for faculty assignment. - c.
-It will be the responsibility of the provost to report to the presidents of Saint John's University and the College of Saint Benedict on likely vacancies because of resignation, retirement, or separation for other reasons and to notify the abbey personnel liaison that he or she has approved a new position, a replacement position, or the continuation of a faculty position.
+It will also be the responsibility of the abbey educational facilitator to communicate with the provost and appropriate monastic officials regarding the progress of the monk in his preparation for faculty assignment.

+c.
+It will be the responsibility of the provost to report to the presidents of Saint of resignation, retirement, or separation for other reasons and to notify the abbey personnel liaison that he or she has approved a new position, a replacement position, or the continuation of a faculty position.